prys0000/prys0000.github.io/_pages/about.md

 The [Congressional Portal Project](https://github.com/prys0000/congressional-portal-project/tree/main) provides a repository for workflows, methodologies, instructional materials, controlled vocabularies, and more.
 This repository was created to house large-scale project efficiency methodologies and automated workflows and to document strategies throughout the project timeline.
 The project scope focuses on materials relating to the American Congress from the Carl Albert Research and Studies Center Archives.

 The [Archives Handwriting Text Extraction and Analysis Project](https://github.com/prys0000/archives-handwriting-text-extract-project) was developed to create and test versatile text extraction and cleaning tools available through local applications or by AWS Textract.
-This flexibility allows the tools to align with a specific repository or project requirements and facilitate local file processing and customization.
+This flexibility enables the tools to align with specific repository or project requirements, facilitating local file processing and customization.

 For more info
 ------